Derrick Obasohan

-Derrick Osamuyi Obasohan (born April 18, 1981) is a Nigerian-American former professional basketball player.
-He played college basketball for the University of Texas at Arlington.
+Derrick Osamuyi Obasohan (born April 18, 1981) is a Nigerian-American basketball coach and former player.
+He is currently an assistant coach for his alma mater, the University of Texas at Arlington.

 College career

 Obasohan played high school basketball at Alief Elsik in Houston, Texas.
-Obasohan then played college basketball, where he was a former First Team All-Southland Conference performer at the University of Texas at Arlington, with the Texas–Arlington Mavericks, in the United States.
+Obasohan then played college basketball, where he was a First Team All-Southland Conference performer with the Texas–Arlington Mavericks.

 Professional career

 On May 21, 2010, Obasohan signed with Trabzonspor of Turkey for the 2010–11 season.
 In 26 games, he averaged 11.7 points and 3.85 rebounds per game.

 On September 2, 2011, he signed with Joventut of Spain for the 2011–12 ACB season.
 In 34 games, he averaged 9.2 points per game.

 On May 15, 2012, he signed with the Cocodrilos de Caracas of the Venezuelan LPB.
 He left Caracas after appearing in only three games.

-The 2012–13 season he started in Argentina with Boca Juniors, but left after only four games and on November 11, 2012, he signed with Cholet Basket of France for the rest of the season.
+In the 2012–13 season, he started in Argentina with Boca Juniors, but left after only four games and on November 11, 2012, he signed with Cholet Basket of France for the rest of the season.

 In August 2013, he signed with AS Monaco Basket of the French NM1 (third division).
 In two seasons with Monaco, he helped them to come first to LNB Pro B and then to LNB Pro A league.

 In October 2015, he signed with Provence Basket of the LNB Pro B.